-SHAP and LIME answer different versions of this question.
-It's important to understand when to apply each method and where they break down.
+SHAP and LIME answer different versions of the question "why?".
+It is important to understand when to apply each method and where they break.

-For tree-based models (XGBoost, LightGBM, CatBoost, sklearn RandomForest), there's TreeSHAP — an algorithm with polynomial complexity O(TLD²), where T is the number of trees, L is the maximum number of leaves, D is depth.
+For tree-based models (XGBoost, LightGBM, CatBoost, sklearn RandomForest) there is TreeSHAP — an algorithm with polynomial complexity O(TLD²).
 This is orders of magnitude faster than naive KernelSHAP.

 import shap